Imagine a Rubber plant dressed in an army camouflage uniform.

 The pebbles, along with the water, will create excellent humidity around the plant.

 Fertilization is not entirely necessary for Ficus Tineke.
-But you can feed it with monthly doses of mild fertilizer to encourage vigorous and healthy foliage.
-Feed the plant with organic, slow-releasing fertilizer only during the growing season.
+But you can feed it with monthly doses of mild liquid fertilizer to encourage vigorous and healthy foliage.

 The Variegated variety of the Rubber plant is a light feeder.
 But every plant needs some nutrition to sustain healthy growth.